Carlos Saavedra Lamas: Biography

-Born in Buenos Aires, Saavedra Lamas was a descendant of an early Argentine patriot.
-He married the daughter of president Roque Sáenz Peña.
-Saavedra Lamas achieved renown not only as foreign minister of Argentina for his practical work in drafting international agreements and in conducting international mediation, but also as a professor for his scholarship in the fields of labor legislation and international law.
+Saavedra Lamas was born in Buenos Aires into a family descended from an early Argentine patriot, and he later married a daughter of Argentine president Roque Sáenz Peña.
+He became known both as a scholar of labor legislation and international law and, later, as Argentina's foreign minister, where he was credited with drafting international agreements and leading diplomatic mediation efforts.

-Saavedra Lamas was a distinguished student at Lacordaire College and at the University of Buenos Aires Faculty of Law, where he received the Doctor of Laws degree in 1903, summa cum laude.
-After study in Paris and travel abroad, he accepted a professorship in law and constitutional history at the University of La Plata, where he began the teaching career that was to span more than forty years.
-Later, he inaugurated a course in sociology at the University of Buenos Aires, taught political economy and constitutional law in the Law School of the university, and eventually served as the rector of the university.
+He studied at Lacordaire College before entering the University of Buenos Aires Faculty of Law, where he earned a doctorate in law summa cum laude in 1903.
+After further study in Paris, he took a professorship in law and constitutional history at the University of La Plata, beginning a teaching career that spanned more than four decades.
+He later introduced a sociology course at the University of Buenos Aires, taught political economy and constitutional law in its law school, and eventually became its rector.

-Saavedra Lamas was a leading Argentine academician in two areas.
-A pioneer in the field of labor legislation, he edited several treatises on labor legislation in Argentina and on the need for a universally recognized doctrine on the treatment of labor - among them, "Centro de legislación social y del trabajo" (1927) (Center of Social and Labor Legislation), "Traités internationaux de type social" (1924), "Código nacional del trabajo" (three volumes, 1933) (National Code of Labor Law).
-In the arena of practical affairs, Saavedra Lamas drafted legislation affecting labor in Argentina, supported the founding of the International Labor Organization in 1919, and presided over the ILO Conference of 1928 in Geneva while serving simultaneously as leader of the Argentine delegation.

-In international law, his other field of major scholarly interest, he published "La Crise de la codification et de la doctrine Argentine de droit international" (1931); and he spoke, wrote, or drafted legislation on many subjects with international ramifications - among them, asylum, colonization, immigration, arbitration, and international peace.
-His brief Vida internacional, which he wrote at the age of seventy, is an urbane by-product of all this study and experience.
+As an academic, Saavedra Lamas specialized in labor legislation and international law.
+He edited several works on labor law, including Centro de legislación social y del trabajo (1927), Traités internationaux de type social (1924), and the three-volume Código nacional del trabajo (1933).
+He supported the founding of the International Labour Organization in 1919 and, in 1928, presided over its Geneva conference while simultaneously leading the Argentine delegation.
+In international law, he published La Crise de la codification et de la doctrine argentine de droit international (1931) and wrote on subjects including asylum, colonization, immigration, arbitration, and international peace; his short book Vida internacional, written when he was seventy, drew on this body of work.

-Saavedra Lamas began his political career in 1906 as director of Public Credit and then became the secretary-general for the municipality of Buenos Aires in 1907.
-In 1908 he was elected to the first of two successive terms in Parliament.
-There he initiated legislation regarding coastal water rights, irrigation, sugar production, government finances, colonization, and immigration.
-His main interest, however, lay in foreign affairs.
-He provided leadership in saving Argentina's arbitration treaty with Italy, which almost foundered in 1907–1908, and eventually became the unofficial adviser to both the legislature and the foreign office on the analysis and implications of proposed foreign treaties.
-Saavedra Lamas though was also a controversial public figure as he was seen by the masses as an elitist patrician who was too conservative and favored British intervention, especially in railroad construction.
+Saavedra Lamas entered public life in 1906 as director of public credit, becoming secretary-general of the municipality of Buenos Aires the following year.
+He was elected to Parliament in 1908 for two consecutive terms, sponsoring legislation on coastal water rights, irrigation, sugar production, government finance, colonization, and immigration, though his central interest lay in foreign affairs; he helped preserve Argentina's arbitration treaty with Italy during a crisis in 1907–1908 and became an informal adviser to the legislature and foreign ministry on international treaties.
+He was nonetheless a controversial figure, seen by many as an elitist patrician who was too conservative and who favored British intervention, particularly in railroad construction.